Our Team

 Elena Allegritti

-Visiting PhD student @ University of L’Aquila (2022-2023)
+Visiting PhD student from University of L’Aquila (2022-2023)

 Garima Yadav